Page loading ... Please wait.

 Pin It

 This Pie Crust recipe, also known as Pate Brisee (pronounced paht bree-ZAY), produces a deliciously rich and buttery flavored pastry with a crisp and flaky texture.
 Well wrapped, it can be stored in the refrigerator for several days or frozen for over a month.
-I love its versatility, as it is ideal for both sweet and savory pies, tarts, and quiches.
+I love its versatility, as it is ideal for both sweet and savory pies and tarts.

-There are two elements to making an apple pie; the pastry Pate Brisee contains just five ingredients, flour, salt, a little sugar, butter, and water.
-It has a high ratio of butter to flour which gives the pie crust its crisp and flaky texture and buttery flavor.
-While it can be made by hand, a food processor makes quick work of blending the dough.
+While this Pie Crust can be made by hand, I like to use a food processor.
 Try to use a high quality unsalted butter, as it contains less water than the lower quality brands.
-To start, place the flour, salt, and sugar in your food processor and process until the ingredients are combined and aerated.
+To start, place the flour, salt, and sugar in your food processor and process until the ingredients are combined.
 Then evenly distribute the cold butter, that has been cut into small pieces, over top of the flour mixture.
-Use the pulse button to process the butter into the flour until the mixture is crumbly, that is, until it resembles coarse meal.
+Use the pulse button to process the butter into the flour until the mixture is crumbly, that is, until it resembles coarse meal (about 15 seconds).
 (Do not worry if you have a few large pieces of butter in the flour.)
-This will take about 15 seconds.
-Now, if you over process the butter into the flour, it will cause the butter to coat the flour, which means it will not absorb enough water, causing a fragile dough that breaks apart.
-On the other hand, if you under process the butter into the flour, too much water is needed to bind the ingredients together, which results in a tough pastry because too much gluten has formed.
-So, again, the mixture should look like coarse meal.
+(Now, if you over process the butter into the flour, it will cause the butter to coat the flour, which means it will not absorb enough water, causing a fragile dough that breaks apart.
+On the other hand, if you under process the butter into the flour, too much water is needed to bind the ingredients together, which results in a tough pastry because too much gluten has formed.)
 Next, the ice cold water is added.
 I like to start by sprinkling about 1/4 cup (60 ml) of the ice water over the flour mixture.
 Then use the Pulse Button and process just until the pastry starts to come together in clumps.
 You do not want it to be a solid ball of dough.
 Add a little more liquid (up to another 1/4 cup (60 ml) if the dough is dry or doesn't hold together when you press a little of the pastry between your thumb and index finger.
 Once made, take the clumps of pastry from your food processor and place them on your countertop.
 Then gather them into a ball, divide the dough in half, and flatten each half into about a 5 inch (12 cm) round.
 Wrap each half in plastic wrap or wax paper and refrigerate until firm, about an hour, or even overnight.
 This chilling allows the gluten in the flour to relax and the butter to firm up so the pastry will be easy to roll out, won't stick to the counter, and reduces shrinking of the pastry as it bakes.
 It also gives the pastry that lovely crisp and crumbly texture.
 This pie crust dough can also be frozen for about a month.
 Defrost frozen dough in the refrigerator for several hours, or even overnight.

 Once the Pie Crust dough has been chilled so it is firm enough to roll out, remove one half from the refrigerator, and place it on a lightly floured counter.
 Now, if you find the dough is very firm, let it rest for a bit to soften it enough that it rolls out easily.
 Of course, the tricky part is knowing what the right temperature is for rolling out the pastry.
 Because in order for it to roll out smoothly, without it sticking to the counter or tearing, it has to be at the right temperature.
 Too cold (it will tear), too warm (it will stick).
 This "feel" for the dough will come with practice, so don't get discouraged if you have some trouble at first.
 If the rolled out pastry tears a little, don't worry, just patch it back together as best as you can.
 Always lightly flour your countertop, rolling pin, and top of dough.
 Always roll the pastry from the center outwards, turning the pastry every so often, to ensure it is not sticking and is of even thickness.
 Also, as you roll try to keep the dough in a round shape, but don't worry if the edges are a little ragged as they will be trimmed.
 When the dough is the desired size and thickness (about 1/8 inch), gently roll the round of pastry loosely around your rolling pin and then unroll it on top of your pie pan.
 Gently press the pastry onto the bottom and up the sides of your pan, making sure it is pressed into the edges of pan.
 Also, try not to stretch the pastry as this will cause shrinkage during baking.
 Trim the edges.
 If you can, chill the unbaked pie crust before filling and baking as this, again, will help prevent shrinkage during baking.
 Your Pie Crust is now ready to use.